 He got married and found a permanent job, first at Ehime University and then at the Kyoto University.
-As a university assistant he supervised many graduate students, including those left from the selection of Professors and Assistant Professors (e.g. quarterbacks, kickers or blue-band freaks having poor attendance at the Professor's lectures).
+As a university assistant he supervised many graduate students, including those left from the selection of Professors and Assistant Professors (e.g. quarterbacks, kickers or blueband freaks having poor attendance at the Professor's lectures).
 As the Faculty's research vessel was only available for short day cruises because of working rules, he introduced a small boat, Shiranami-maru, which was classified as equipment instead of a facility, and took students and graduate students on overnight cruises while serving as acting-owner/skipper.
-As the number of his sea-going graduate students increased, he had to lead his research fleet, composed of Shiranami-maru and a collection of boats with inboard and/or outboard motors. using hand signals.
+As the number of his sea-going graduate students increased, he had to lead his research fleet, composed of Shiranami-maru and a collection of boats with inboard and/or outboard motors, using hand signals.
 In order to make it possible to identify himself as the commander of the fleet from a distance, he made it a rule to wear a red cap, and that still rests on his head now.

 His scientific interest has always been in the dramatic and dynamic aspects of nature.
-He was engaged in studies tidal exchange using field, modeling and theoretical approaches.
-In his doctoral thesis, the mechanism of tidal exchange was elucidated theoretically, but he also but he also proposed a technique for controlling tidal exchange and tidal residual circulation.
-When he felt that time had come to leave his
+He was engaged in studies tidal exchange using field, modeling and theoretical

 Fig. 1 Makoto at two years of age sitting on his mother's lap.
+They are a pious Christian family.